webonyx/graphql-php/docs/error-handling.md

 Each entry of **$errors** array contains instance of `GraphQL\Error\Error` which wraps original exceptions thrown by resolvers.
 To access original exceptions use `$error->getPrevious()` method.
-But note that previous exception is only available for **Execution** errors.
+But note that previous exception is only available for **Execution** errors and will be `null` for **Syntax** or **Validation** errors.

 # Schema Errors
-We only covered errors which occur during query execution process.
-But schema definition can also
-throw if there is an error in one of type definitions.
+So far we only covered errors which occur during query execution process.
+But schema definition can also throw if there is an error in one of type definitions.

 Usually such errors mean that there is some logical error in your schema and it is the only case when it makes sense to return `500` error code for GraphQL endpoint: